‹ back home

 nftables blocks all incoming connections by default.

-doas rc-update add nftables default
+doas rc-update add nftables boot

 The following rule allows incoming connections on sshd’s default port, port 22.
 It should be installed into /etc/nftables.d/sshd.nft: